Mark Greene: History

 Greene's personal life after his marriage ends is tumultuous.
 He engages in several flings, including with nurse Chuny Marquez.
 In one instance, Greene sets up three dates in one day, which results in disaster when the three women all find out.
 He has a brief relationship with desk clerk Cynthia Hooper (played by Mariska Hargitay) in season 4.
-Hooper leaves him after she finds out Greene does not love her.
+Hooper tries to rush the relationship, causing Green to pull back.
+But later, fearing being alone, he tries to reconcile with her, but she refuses when she accepts he does not love her.

 Greene eventually meets visiting British surgery fellow Elizabeth Corday.
-Greene and Corday begin a healthy, stable relationship in Season 5.
+Greene and Corday begin a healthy, stable relationship in season 5.

-During Season 6, Greene learns that David is suffering from advanced lung cancer.
-After David realizes he can no longer live alone, he moves to Chicago to live with Greene.
+During season 6, Mark's mother passes away unexpedtedly and months later, Greene learns that David is suffering from advanced lung cancer.
+After David realises he can no longer live alone, he moves to Chicago to live with Greene.
 Father and son reach an emotional bonding that heals the difficult relationship from Mark's youth, and David eventually succumbs to his cancer.

+Greene and Corday move in together, become engaged and get pregnant.
+But their happiness is short-lived when Mark discovers he has a brain tumour.
+Initially diagnosed as inoperable, the two travel to New York, where they are given hope when a specialist surgeon agrees to operate.

-Greene and Corday move in together.
-Greene buys a house, and the two marry and have a daughter, Ella.
-Their happiness is threatened when the abusive father of a patient goes on a murder rampage after social services take his son at Greene's prompting.
+Mark's surgery is a success, and he and Elizabeth marry and have a daughter, Ella.
+Their happiness is threatened when the abusive father of a patient goes on a murderous rampage after social services take his son at Greene's prompting.
 The father kills and injures a number of people but is stopped before he can attack Corday and Ella.
 After being shot by an armed bystander, the father is brought to the ER.
 During the father's treatment, Greene takes him aboard an elevator on the way to an operating room.
 The father goes into cardiac arrest and Greene withholds defibrillation, allowing him to go into ventricular fibrillation and die.
 Greene falsifies records to show that he attempted to save the patient.

-Later, Rachel appears in Chicago unannounced, citing arguments with her mother, and moves in with Greene and Corday.
+Later, Greene's daughter Rachel appears in Chicago unannounced, citing arguments with her mother, and moves in with Greene and Corday.
 Ella overdoses on drugs she finds in Rachel's backpack in season 8, putting a strain on the marriage and Greene's relationship with Rachel.